-Your child was provided was provided fruit from the school canteen t of class with a sandwich and a piece of coday.
-Please pay \$ tomorrow. directly to the canteen Thank you!
-Date
+our child of class was provided with a sandwich and a piece o uit from the school canteen today.

+Please pay \$ tomorrow. directly to the canteen

+Thank you!
+D

+Date $\langle \rangle$

+\smile

 Uniforms

 School hats are a requirement for all outdoor school activities.
 Students without a hat must play in an appropriately shaded area, as directed by a teacher.
 For hygiene reasons, no spare hats are available and students are not to lend each other hats.